 Nestled between Malpais Wilderness Area, Cerro Gordo Wilderness Study Area, the Owens Lake Bed, and Death Valley National Park is Conglomerate Mesa; poised and formidable.
 These 22,500 acres of roadless BLM terrain are unconfined, rugged, and brimming with rich desert life and cultural history.
-Yet, despite the many values of this land, Conglomerate Mesa is at the threat of a large scale open pit cyanide gold mine.
+Yet, despite the many values of this land, Conglomerate Mesa is under the threat of a large-scale open pit cyanide gold mine.

 In the face of this threat, Friends of the Inyo and our partners are seeking permanent protection of this beloved desert gem.
 Without it, we will continue to fight perennial battles with mining companies who want to destroy this land.